westbardkiwi/westbardkiwi/README.md

 it has been a rollercoaster.
 If you are an employer who I applied to, there is not much here as of the current revision of this doc as I am still figuring out GitHub.
-There will be more in the next few weeks as I practice programming.
+There will be more in the next few weeks as I practice Version Access Controls.
 Stay tuned!

 If you happened across this page just browsing GitHub, please try to stick around long enough to browse the repositories if any are